jjadeb/Basic-Box-Office/README.md

 - As a user, I want to be able to add a customer profile
 - As a user, I want to be able to view all customer profiles
+- As a user, I want to be able to add a show to the list of shows the theatre is putting on
+- As a user, I want to be able to remove a show after its run is complete
+- As a user, I want to be able to see a list of past shows
 - As a user, I want to be able to show a customer a list of upcoming shows
 - As a user, I want to be able to add a customer to the patron